Keto Rash: Relieve The Itch

 Fortunately, not everybody who goes into ketosis will experience the rash.
 It only seems to affect some people and it's still unclear why.
 The itching will usually start in the torso area, chest, back and shoulders, but can spread across the body.
 Personally, I don't really have the rash as much as general itching all over the place.
 It's super itchy!

-The science is not conclusive, there are few studies and varying results.
-People have had success in treating it with a number of things including antibiotics and creams.
+Unfortunately, the science is not conclusive, there are few studies with varying results, but people have had success in treating it with a number of things including antibiotics and creams.
 Though the easiest and cheapest way would be to simply increase the amount of carbs you consume in a day or come out of ketosis completely.

-Apparently, coming out of ketosis and entering back in again might be good enough too.
+Apparently, coming out of ketosis and entering back in again might be good enough to stop the itching.
 Some people have not had the rash return the second time they entered the ketogenic state, while others get it each time they enter ketosis.
 You would have to test it and see how your body responds.
 Give it a few days though, it usually takes 2-3 days to heal the itchy rash completely.

 Some people manage to stay in ketosis and relieve the Keto Rash by finding a carbohydrate sweet spot.
 They basically increase carb intake slowly until they find the amount of carbs that is just enough to keep the rash at bay, but not quite enough to kick them out of ketosis.